 - The Law of Moses

-- The Levitical priesthood
+- Submission to the Levitical priesthood

 which all Jews HAD BEEN held strictly enforced to follow were no longer necessary practice under the New Covenant.